Doctoral Internship in Health Service Psychology (APA Accredited)

 Clients and Staff

 All CCS clients are currently enrolled NIU students.
-The average age of clients is 22-23, with approximately 60% identifying as women, 38% identifying as men, and 2.5% identifying as another gender identity.
-Approximately 47% of clients identify as persons of color.
-CCS also serves an increasing number of both first-generation (30%) and non-traditional students.
-Consistent with the national trend of university counseling centers serving students with more serious psychological concerns, CCS serves clients who have received mental health treatment, been prescribed medication, and/or been hospitalized before attending college.
+The average age of clients is 22.5 years old, with approximately 62% identifying as women, 34% identifying as men and 2.8% identifying as another gender identity (1.2% of clients did not report their gender identity).
+Nearly 50% of clients identify as persons of color and 4% identify as international students.
+CCS also serves an increasing number of both first-generation (34%) and non-traditional students (undergraduates over the age of 23).
+Consistent with the national trend of university counseling centers serving students with a history of mental health concerns, CCS serves clients who have received mental health treatment, been prescribed medication and/or been hospitalized before attending college.